-This course addresses a DMS Program focus by developing the knowledge and psychomotor scanning skill sets necessary to perform sonography of perform extremity and abdominal visceral vascular imaging.
+This course addresses a DMS Program theme by developing the knowledge and psychomotor scanning skill sets necessary to perform cerebrovascular, extremity and abdominal visceral vascular imaging.
 Students will be instructed by utilizing the protocols and techniques that are currently used in sonographic imaging.